red/web-red/content/en/_index.md

   - template: "media-feature"
     heading: "RED Tokens on the Blockchain"
     content: |-
-      Coming in 2020, Red/C3 will be your new best friend on the blockchain, for smart contracts and decentralized apps.
+      Coming in 2020, Red/C3 will be your new best friend on the blockchain for smart contracts and decentralized apps.
 It is being designed to provide cross-chain smart contracts, just as Red is cross-platform for native apps.
 We hope to build a new economic model to better support